ammar-s847/MSCI-436-Project/README.md

-# MSCI 436 Decision Support Systems
+# Financial Sentiment Analysis and Time series

 ## Finnhub API Key is required to be added to .env file
 https://finnhub.io/